A perfect 12-day getaway to several of Africa's finest game reserves, in both Kenya and Tanzania.

 Visiting Elsamere, we get to learn more about the remarkable lives of these conservationists, made famous through the book and film Born Free.
 This evening we tuck into a delicious barbecue (braai) back at the camp.

-We spend two nights at a campsite next to the Masai Mara Reserve.
+We spend two nights at a comfortable lodge on the banks of the Mara River inside a private concession area, located next to the Masai Mara Reserve.

 Today we get an early start, making our way into the world-famous Masai Mara.
 We spend a full day exploring this quintessential African safari destination on extensive game drives.